-In addition, wet food is often easier to eat for older dogs who may have dental issues.
+In addition, wet dog food is often easier to eat for older dogs who may have dental issues.
 If dogs don't want to eat, they can become too skinny.
 If your dog has any mobility issues, bring the water bowl to him or put multiple bowls of fresh water around the house so older dogs can easily access them.

 Vitamins: VCA Hospitals says that the main nutritional requirements are water, proteins, fats, carbohydrates, minerals, and vitamins.
 National guidelines for these essential nutrients have been established for commercial pet foods.
 Your dog may have her own requirements based on her individual health needs.
 Your vet can evaluate your pet's nutritional needs and food, to see if supplements or other modifications to the diet would be a good idea.

+Many foods are fortified to provide probiotics, which can help with digestive issues.
+Others have an extra dose omega 3 and omega 6 fatty acids, which can help with healthy skin and coat.
 These days, most pet food manufacturers offer options specifically formulated for senior animals.
 Consumer Affairs reports that the best senior dog foods keep older dogs healthy by providing a high-protein, high-fiber, low-fat and low-sodium diet.

 Types of senior dog food